 During the trip, the participants learnt the profound Sudarshan Kriya breathing meditation technique and also had an intimate interaction with Swami Chidanand Saraswati who guided the delegates on how to effectively deal with growing violence in America and how to develop compassion for all living beings (not just human beings).

 SEP 28 - OCT 4, 2016

-Three US Mayors traveled to India on our second delegation as guests of honor at the Sabarmati ashram on the occasion of the 147th birth anniversary celebrations of Mahatma Gandhi.
-Reflecting on the mission, Mayor Avitabile said “I am taking back with me new insights that will reinvigorate my personal energy and commitment to applying the principles of nonviolence.”
-Sadly, during the time period that the delegation was in India, over 350 people were killed and over 700 were injured due to gun violence across America.
+Three US Mayors traveled to India on our second delegation and were guests of honor at the Sabarmati ashram on the occasion of the 147th birth anniversary celebrations of Mahatma Gandhi.
+Reflecting on the mission, Mayor Avitabile said “I am taking back new insights that will reinvigorate my personal energy and commitment to applying the principles of nonviolence.”
+Sadly, during the time period that the delegation was in India, over 350 people were killed and over 700 were injured only due to gun violence across America.

 MARCH 10-20, 2016

 Six Americans from diverse backgrounds embarked on an epic 10-day journey to India in March 2016.
 The group included: a single mother whose son was brutally murdered in a tragic school shooting (Sandy Hook, Connecticut) and her best friend, a former gang member (Los Angeles, California), an educator (Newark, New Jersey), a social entrepreneur and a music scholar (both advocates for the Movement for Black Lives from Oakland, California).
 A documentary film was produced on their transformational experience - please reach out to us if you are interested to host a screening in your city.